(I may earn a small commission from the products mentioned in this post.)

-Wanting to learn more about how long knee replacement surgery takes?
+Wanting to learn more about how long knee replacement surgery takes to perform?
 I’ll share my surgery time when I had TKR.

-My actual knee replacement surgery took approximately 2 hours and 45 minutes.
-This included falling asleep just before surgery and when I woke up.
+My actual knee replacement surgery took approximately 2 hours and 45 minutes to perform.
+This included falling asleep just before surgery and when I woke up in the recovery room.

 However, the process for TKR Surgery actually begins the night before your surgery.
 After dinner you are no longer able to eat or drink liquids.

 You also have been given a bathing kit with directions.
-The night before you go to bed, you are instructed to thoroughly wash your body with the soap and washcloths that they provide.
+The night before you go to bed, you are instructed to thoroughly wash your body with the soap and washcloths that the hospital provide.